Skip to content

 5. Access to the internet.

-Power the Raspberry Pi and access its commandline.
+Power the Raspberry Pi and access its terminal.
 Ensure the Raspberry Pi is connected to the internet.
-Let's begin by cloning this repository.
-Run the following command on the Raspberry Pi's terminal:

-git clone https://github.com/DeKUT-DSAIL/bioacoustics
+git clone https://github.com/DeKUT-DSAIL/bioacoustics.git

-Next run the following commands to create a virtual environment and install the requirements:
+Next, run the following commands to create a virtual environment and install the requirements:

 To start data collection, run the following command.